 After the Meiji period (1868-1912), living standards in Japan increased, and most boro were discarded.
 Many of the boro artifacts that remain are thanks to the foresight of Chuzaburo Tanaka, who collected over 20,000 pieces.

 These days, as interest in sustainability and slow fashion grows, people are rediscovering the art of boro repair.

 At Shizuka Ryokan, we host retreats and workshops with a focus on Japanese tradition.
 One such retreat is the SAORI weaving workshop.
 Several times each year, Prue Simmons arrives fresh from her llama farm and dyeing studio, to teach people the art of SAORI weaving.

 In Japanese the word SAORI comes from sai–individuality, and ori–weaving.

 The philosophy of SAORI is an interesting one.
-In traditional hand weaving regularity is the law, and an irregular thread is considered a mistake.
+In traditional hand weaving an irregular thread is considered a mistake.
 In SAORI things are very different; the weaver is encouraged to make mistakes.

 1) Consider the differences between a machine and a human being